arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/19.getting-started-with-modbus-tcp/content.md

 ## Conclusion

-This tutorial shows how to use the Arduino ecosystem's `ArduinoRS485` and `ArduinoModbus` libraries and the Arduino IDE to implement the Modbus TCP protocol between two Opta™ devices.
-These libraries are essential for allowing connections with Modbus TCP compliant devices.

-With these examples, you can easily understand how to establish Modbus TCP communication between a Server and a Client using Opta™.
+This tutorial shows how to use the Arduino ecosystem tools to implement the Modbus TCP protocol between two Opta™ devices.
+With these examples, you can easily understand how to establish Modbus TCP communication between two Opta devices acting as a Server and a Client.
 This setup is scalable for connecting additional Modbus Server devices, such as another Opta™ or a Modbus TCP compatible module.

 ### Next Steps